PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ```

 :::info
-Jetson and Pixhawk are internally connected from Pixhawk `TELEM2` to Jetson THS\* (i.e. THS1 or THS0).
+Jetson and Pixhawk are internally connected from Pixhawk `TELEM2` to Jetson `THS1` or `THS0`.
-Always you could see the available serial instances by:
+You can view the available serial instances by entering the following commands on the Jetson:

 ```sh
 ls /dev/ttyTHS*